 Cover an injury such as a black eye with a cold compress, being careful not to apply pressure.
 Don’t rub your eye, so as to prevent additional damage.

-Call the office for a prompt appointment or book online to get the help you need.
+Call the office for a prompt appointment to get the help you need.